corrode/corrode.github.io/content/blog/ugly/index.md

 {% info(title="Try It Out Yourself!") %}

+This is a hands-on exercise.
-Feel free to use the above code as a refactoring exercise to practice these techniques.
+Feel free to paste the above code into your editor and practice refactoring it.
 Here's the [link to the Rust playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2024&gist=2510df77c1c8c6a227680ea49407fe18).
-I'll wait here while you experiment with the code.
+I'll wait here.

 {% end %}

 ### Read the Standard Library Documentation

-After reading the standard library documentation, we can remove this boilerplate
+Many common patterns are beautifully handled by the standard library.
+It is worth your time to read the documentation.
+For instance, you will find that you can get rid of all of of this boilerplate:

 ```rust
 let p = Path::new(&path);